New to Orienteering?

 Border Liners Orienteering Club runs events throughout the year, for all ages and abilities, in great locations in North and East Cumbria.

-Try it! - you don't need to be a member.
+Come on, Try it! - you don't need to be a member.
 Improve your fitness, enjoy the views, indulge your competitive streak!

-Running or walking gear recommended - and bring a waterproof, spare shoes and warm clothes for after.
+Running or walking gear recommended - bring a waterproof, spare shoes and warm clothes for after.
 Compass useful but not essential for easy courses.
 Bring a whistle if you have one.
 Bigger events may have catering and toilets, but that's the exception to the rule so make your own arrangements.
 Arrive in good time and allow an hour or so to do your course.
 Let the organiser know you are a beginner so they can help you.
 Children under 12 must be accompanied by an adult unless they are experienced orienteers.
 Beginners 'On the Day' checklist (PDF)

 Get a preview of some orienteering maps on RouteGadget - and see some of the routes runners have chosen!